ngocdiec/ngocdiec/oracle_apex.md

 Enter the administrator username:sys
 Enter the database password for SYS AS SYSDBA:
 Confirm password:
-Passwords do not match, try again
-Enter the database password for SYS AS SYSDBA:
-Confirm password:
 Connecting to database user: SYS AS SYSDBA url: jdbc:oracle:thin:@localhost:1521:VNPAY

 Retrieving information.